cosmos/sdk-tutorials/academy/3-ibc/6-ica.md

 **Interchain account (ICA):** an account on a host chain.
 An Interchain account has all the capabilities of a normal account.
 However, rather than signing transactions with a private key, a controller chain's authentication module will send IBC packets to the host chain which signal what transactions the Interchain account should execute.

-**Interchain account owner:** An account on the controller chain.
+**Interchain account owner:** an account on the controller chain.
 Every Interchain account on a host chain has a respective owner account on a controller chain.
 This could be a module account or other analogous account, not just a regular user account.

 Now it's time to look at the API on both the controller and host sides.